 This toxic mix of chemicals—not nicotine—cause the serious health effects among those who use tobacco products, including fatal lung diseases, like chronic obstructive pulmonary disease (COPD) and cancer.3

 Tobacco products containing nicotine pose different levels of health risk to adult users.
 Combustible products, or products that burn tobacco, are the most harmful.
 An example of a combustible product is cigarettes, which deliver more than 7,000 chemicals1 along with nicotine that makes it hard to quit.

 FDA-approved nicotine replacement therapies (NRTs), such as gums and lozenges, are the least harmful.
-Noncombustible products, such as heat-not-burn tobacco products and e-cigarettes, fall somewhere in between combustible products and NRTs.
+Noncombustible products, such as heat-not-burn tobacco products, smokeless tobacco, and e-cigarettes, fall somewhere in between combustible products and NRTs.

 If you’re an adult and don’t use tobacco products, we strongly encourage you to stay tobacco-free.
 If you’re an adult who currently uses tobacco products, there are resources to help you quit.